Skip to contents

 nrow(thin_sim_data[[1]])

-Grid sampling is a standard method where the area is divided into a grid, and points are sampled from each grid cell.
+Grid sampling is a standard method where the area is divided into a grid, and n points are sampled from each grid cell.
 This method is very fast and memory-efficient.
-There are two main ways to apply grid sampling: (i) Define the characteristics of the grid, and (ii) pass your own grid as a raster (SpatRaster).
+The only drawback is that you cannot ensure a minimum distance between points.
+There are two main ways to apply grid sampling in GeoThinneR: (i) Define the characteristics of the grid, or (ii) pass your own grid as a raster (terra::SpatRaster).

-For the first method, you can use the thin_dist parameter to define the grid cell size (the distance in km will be approximated to degrees to define the grid cell size), or you can pass the resolution of the grid (e.g., resolution = 0.25 for 0.25x0.25-degree cells).
+For the first method, you can use the thin_dist parameter to define the grid cell size (the distance in km will be approximated to degrees to define the grid cell size, one degree roughly 111.32 km), or you can pass the resolution of the grid (e.g., resolution = 0.25 for 0.25x0.25-degree cells).
 If you want to align the grid with external data or covariate layers, you can pass the origin argument as a tuple of two values (e.g., c(0, 0)).
 Similarly, you can specify the coordinate reference system (CRS) of your grid (crs).

 system.time(